reuk/wayverb/docs_source/waveguide.md

 Results are normalized so that the initial wave-fronts have the same magnitude.
 The overlays show the initial 500 samples of the response on the same scale, highlighting the different shapes of the excitation signals.
 The full signals are shown behind, with *different* amplitude scales.
+In the Dirac, Ricker, and PCS examples, high-frequency oscillations with increasing magnitude over time are observed, causing the graph to appear "filled-in".
 ](images/solution_growth){#fig:solution_growth_results}

 The solution-growth seen here only becomes prominent towards the end of the